 An examination of the history of film and the theory of film, how images are assembled to form the language of film.
-Beginning with the earliest silent pictures the course will examine selected key films, from D.W.
-Griffith through early "talkies" to contemporary films, including both Hollywood and foreign language films.
+Beginning with the earliest silent pictures the course will examine selected key films, from the silent era to early talkies, including both Hollywood and foreign language films.
 In addition the business of the motion picture industry will be examined with its influence on creative theories of film, as well as the role of digital imaging and its effect on film language.